2nd Louisiana Cavalry Regiment: 1864–1865

 In the Red River campaign, Banks and a Union army planned to ascend the Red River and capture Shreveport.
 While Banks marched north along Bayou Teche with 17,000 Union soldiers, Brigadier General Andrew Jackson Smith and 10,000 men would enter the Red River in river transports.
 The two forces proposed to join at Alexandria before heading upriver, supported by a gunboat fleet under Rear Admiral David Dixon Porter.
 The 2nd Louisiana Cavalry was initially deployed near Vermilionville on Bayou Teche, except for three companies with Major General John George Walker's infantry division at Marksville.
-On 13 March 1864, Smith's troops landed at Simmesport and the following day they captured Fort De Russy.
+On 13 March 1864, Smith's troops landed at Simmesport and the following day they captured Fort DeRussy.
 On 15 March, Porter's fleet reached Alexandria which was occupied the following day by Federal troops.
 Taylor's forces withdrew to the north.

 On 18 March, Taylor massed the divisions of Walker and Brigadier General Alfred Mouton at Carroll Jones' plantation, approximately midway between Alexandria and Natchitoches.
 Delayed by bad weather, Banks' column was late.
 A Union cavalry division led by Brigadier General Albert Lindley Lee reached Alexandria on 19 March, but the infantry and artillery did not arrive until 25–26 March.
 Taylor reinforced Vincent's regiment with Captain William Edgar's 1st Texas Field Battery and sent it toward Alexandria, where it skirmished with the Federals for two days.
 Smith ordered Brigadier General Joseph A. Mower to take his infantry division and Colonel Thomas J. Lucas' cavalry brigade and probe to the north.
 Mower's force included the infantry brigades of Colonels Sylvester G. Hill and Lucius Frederick Hubbard, plus the 9th Indiana Battery.